10 Tips For Your Bali TripHat

 Money Being Counted At Money Changer's Desk

-In this day of international banking there’s little need to engage the services of a money-changer, which is handy, because in Bali you never know what you’re getting.
-Pretty much anyone can slap the word “official” on their exchange office and charge whatever rates they feel like.
-Some have even been known to hand over counterfeit notes.
-Either check the official rates before you use these guys, or even better, just use the ATMs at well-known banks.
+In this day of international banking there’s little need to engage the services of a money-changer, which is handy, because in Bali you never really know what you’re getting.
+Pretty much anyone can slap the word “official” on their exchange office and charge whatever exchange rates they feel like.
+It’s likely they’ll add hidden fees and commissions at the last minute also, so even if the exchange rate seems ok, it may not be in reality.
+Some have even been known to shortchange customers or hand over counterfeit notes and as a lot of these are not official or regulated businesses you’ll have little recourse if this happens.
+Either check the official rates before you use these businesses, or even better, just avoid them and use the ATMs at well-known banks.

 6. Ask Before You Shoot